ERIC BRUNET-GOUET

 My main research interest concern severe and persistent mental conditions associated with psychological disability.
 I have been working on social cognition evaluation (theory of mind) in schizophrenia, developping experimental paradigms for behavioral and neuroimaging studies.
 The conclusions are now published.
 We are currently working on a hybrid study combining clinical research and the implementation of a psychosocial rehabilitation intervention in several adult psychiatric outpatient centers in the west part of Paris (PASSVers2).

-In the past years we have been working with Dr. Paul Roux and Mickael Ehrminger on larger populations of patients assessed by the FondaMental Center of Expertise.
+In the past years we have been working with Pr.
+Paul Roux on larger populations of patients assessed by the FondaMental Center of Expertise.
 This work raised the interest for data processing methods allowing us to manage large and unstructured datasets.
 Deep learning algorithms, natural language processing (for instance, deep-attentional or transformers models or lstm models) count among the most innovative and promising ways to investigate mental health questions.
-We are currently working with a BERT-derived model as shown in this research report :
+We are currently working with a BERT-derived model as shown in this article :

 In another work, we challenged the recently proposed ChatGPT model with theory-of-mind tasks in order to see whether it had some mentalizing skills or not.
 Here we report some contrasted results, the chatbot demonstrating impressive answer generations skills.
 However, it seems sometimes to miss completely the use of an intentional stance.
 We discuss some improvements in the training procedure in order to favor mentalization logic.